kurpachsv/dnd-scrolling/README.md

 import withScrolling from '@kurpachsv/dnd-scrolling';

 const ScrollingContainer = withScrolling('div');

-and wrap your component into <ScrollingContainer>
 ```

+And wrap your component in ScrollingContainer.
 For more details see examples.

 ## License